Robert F. Stockton: Business affairs

-During the later 1820s and into the 1830s, he primarily devoted his attention to business affairs in New Jersey.
-In addition, Stockton owned and operated the Tellurium gold mine in Goochland County, Virginia and Fluvanna County, Virginia, purchasing it in 1848, after its discovery in 1832 by G.W.
-Fisher.
-The birth of his son John P. Stockton, later also a U.S. senator representing New Jersey, occurred during this time.
+During the later 1820s and into the 1830s, Stockton primarily devoted his attention to business affairs in New Jersey.
+In addition, Stockton owned and operated the Tellurium gold mine in Goochland and Fluvanna counties in Virginia.
+He had purchased it in 1848, after its discovery in 1832.
+His son John P. Stockton was born during this period.
+He later followed his father into politics and was elected as a U.S. senator representing New Jersey.

-In 1835, he purchased a property in Monmouth County, New Jersey, called "Sea Girt".
+In 1835, Stockton purchased a property in Monmouth County, New Jersey, called "Sea Girt".
 The property was purchased in 1875 by a group of land developers, with the name of Stockton's estate ultimately leading to the choice of the name Sea Girt, New Jersey, when the borough was established in 1918.

 Resumes active naval service

 In 1838, Stockton resumed active naval service as a captain.
-He served in the European area, but took leave in 1840 to undertake political work.
-Offered the post of U.S. Secretary of the Navy by President John Tyler in 1841, he declined the offer, but worked successfully to gain support for the construction of an advanced steam warship with a battery of very heavy guns.
+He served in the European area but took leave in 1840 to undertake political work.
+Offered the post of U.S. Secretary of the Navy by President John Tyler in 1841, he declined the offer but worked successfully to gain support for the construction of an advanced steam warship with a battery of very heavy guns.

 This ship became USS Princeton, the Navy's first screw-propelled steamer.
 The ship was designed by John Ericsson.
 Stockton commanded her when she was completed in 1843.
-The ship was armed with two long 225 pounder wrought iron guns, called the "Peacemaker" and the "Oregon".
+The ship was armed with two long 225-pounder wrought iron guns, called the "Peacemaker" and the "Oregon".
 Although he was the deviser of the defective gun, Captain Stockton's political influence allowed him to be absolved of all responsibility for the February 1844 explosion of the gun, the Peacemaker, on board the ship.
 The explosion killed two cabinet secretaries and several others.

 Cleared by the court of any wrongdoing in the explosion incident, Stockton was sent by President James K. Polk to Texas.
 Stockton carried with him Polk's offer to annex Texas, sailing on the Princeton and arriving in Galveston.
 Stockton's observations while in Texas made him aware of the looming war with Mexico, a fact he communicated directly to Polk once he arrived back in Washington.
 No vessel during the Mexican war was more useful than the Princeton in the Gulf of Mexico.
 The records of the Navy Department showed she performed more service than all the rest of the Gulf squadron put together.